AmanVerma1067/StudySync/README.md

 - flutter_native_splash - For splash screen
 - flutter_launcher_icons - For app icons

-### Contributing 🤝
-1. Contributions are welcome!
-Please follow these steps:
-2. Fork the project
-3. Create your feature branch (git checkout -b feature/AmazingFeature)
-4. Commit your changes (git commit -m 'Add some amazing feature')
-5. Push to the branch (git push origin feature/AmazingFeature)
-6. Open a Pull Request

 ### Support ❤️
 If you like this project, please consider giving it a ⭐️ on GitHub!